 Rescue oriented organizations may look better than they actually are.
 Many rescue oriented shelters likely pull much easier to adopt cats than the bulk of cats needing to get rescued from local facilities.

 Several rescue oriented shelters exceeded their adoption targets.
 Animal Welfare Association exceeded its cat adoption target by the most of any shelter in terms of total adoptions.
-Based on the the types of cats currently available for adoption and the cat death rate of 7%, Animal Welfare Association does not seem to just take in highly sought after cats.
 Animal Welfare Association has reasonable normal adoption fees of $95 for kittens and $65 for adult cats, but runs reduced and no adoption fee promotions as well.
 Animal Welfare Association also waives fees for certain cats who may take longer to adopt out, such as cats who are older or have behavioral or health issues.
 Furthermore, the shelter’s “Best Friends” program allows people who adopt a cat to pay just $25 for a second cat who is 1 year or older.
+Animal Welfare Association also waives cat adoption fees for active military personnel and veterans in its Pets for Vets program.
+The shelter also waives adoption fees for senior citizens adopting certain senior pets.
 Additionally, Animal Welfare Association uses an open adoption process focused on properly matching animals and people rather than an overly judgmental procedure based on black and white rules.
 To aid its open adoptions process, Animal Welfare Association uses the ASPCA’s Feline-ality program.
 Animal Welfare Association’s adoption rate increased by 20% and its cat length of stay decreased by 23 days after the shelter implemented the Feline-ality program.
 Finally, Animal Welfare Association installed perches in their cat enclosures to provide cats more vertical space which keeps the cats happier and more adoptable.
 Beacon Animal Rescue also exceeded its adoption target and charges a reasonable $75 fee for all cats.
-Other rescue oriented shelters exceeding their adoption targets were Animal Adoption Center, Mt.
+Other rescue oriented shelters exceeding their adoption targets were Mt.
 Pleasant Animal Shelter and Ramapo-Bergen Animal Refuge.
-Thus, several rescue oriented shelters exceeded their cat adoption targets and Animal Welfare Associated used a variety of innovative strategies to adopt out many cats.
+Thus, several rescue oriented shelters exceeded their cat adoption targets and Animal Welfare Association used a variety of innovative strategies to adopt out many cats.

 Several animal control shelters also exceeded their adoption targets.
-Despite not being open many hours, West Milford Animal Shelter exceeded its adoption goal by the most of any animal control shelter in terms of total cat adoptions.
+Despite not being open many hours, West Milford Animal Shelter exceeded its adoption goal.
 This shelter charges a very reasonable $35 fee for all cats and runs a creative Facebook page called “The Real Cats at West Milford Animal Shelter.”
 Byram Township Animal Shelter also exceeded its adoption goal.
 While the shelter has very limited adoption hours, the shelter’s volunteer organization partner also holds frequent adoption days at high traffic retail stores.
-The shelter’s volunteer organization charges reasonable adoption fees of $75 and $85 for cats and kittens, but also offers discounts when two or more cats are adopted together.
-Also, adoption fees for senior and special needs cats are only $35, but those fees are currently reduced to $25 for the holiday season.
-The Humane Society of Ocean County also exceeded its cat adoption target.
-While the shelter’s hours are fairly limited, the regular adoption fees for cats and kittens are only $50.
-In addition, the shelter adopts out barn cats who otherwise could not go to most homes.
-Additionally, the shelter proudly markets itself as a no kill animal control shelter and has a modern in-house veterinary facility that helps keep cats healthy and adoptable.
-Vorhees Animal Orphanage came close to meeting its adoption goal.
+The shelter’s volunteer organization charges reasonable adoption fees of $65 and $85 for cats and kittens, but also sometimes offers discounts when two or more cats are adopted together.
+Also, adoption fees for senior and special needs cats are only $35.
+Vorhees Animal Orphanage also exceeded its adoption goal.
 This shelter’s normal adoption fees are quite reasonable.
-For example, cats at the shelter for 6 months or longer are $30, senior cats are $50, adult cats are $65, and kittens are $100.
+For example, senior cats and special needs cats are $25 and adult cats are $75.
 The shelter also is open 7 days a week, including weekday evenings and weekends (except one Wednesday a month and certain holidays), which makes it convenient for working people to adopt animals.
 Additionally, Vorhees Animal Orphanage adopts cats out at one PetSmart store and three PetValu locations.
 Thus, several animal control shelters exceeded or came close to achieving their cat adoption goals and therefore prove these adoption targets are achievable.

 Rescues should focus on pulling animals from Vorhees Animal Orphanage.
-This shelter has a high cat death rate and its need for rescues greatly exceeds the amount of animals actually pulled from this organization.
+This shelter’s cat kill rate is too high and its need for rescues greatly exceeds the amount of animals actually pulled from this organization.
 While some of these cats may be feral and therefore not adoptable, many other cats surely could be rescued from this shelter.
 Given this shelter is adopting cats out at a good rate, rescues and other other shelters should help this facility out by pulling more cats from Vorhees Animal Orphanage.

 Some municipal animal control shelters may be doing a better job with cats than the numbers below indicate.
 In some cases, municipalities may frown on government run shelters using taxpayer funds to rescue cats from elsewhere.
 My suggestion to these shelters is to find ways to use more of your facility’s capacity to expand your lifesaving work to other areas.
 For example, these shelters should consider taking in animals from other shelters for a fee or even contracting with other municipalities.

 Associated Humane Societies performance is particularly disappointing.
 Specifically, Associated Humane Societies has the physical capacity to significantly reduce the killing of healthy and treatable cats.
-Associated Humane Societies adoption shortfall of 5,542 cats is 35% of the 15,791 cats unnecessarily losing their lives in New Jersey animal shelters.
-Associated Humane Societies has the funding to reach these adoption targets as the organization took in over $8 million of revenue last year.
-This works out to nearly $600 of revenue per dog and cat I project the shelter should take in per my Life Saving Model.
-As a comparison, Nevada Humane Society, KC Pet Project, and Upper Peninsula Animal Welfare Society, which are no kill open admission shelters, took in only $219-$505 of revenue per dog and cat.
+Associated Humane Societies adoption shortfall of 6,971 cats is 56% of the 12,370 cats unnecessarily losing their lives in New Jersey animal shelters.
+Associated Humane Societies has the funding to reach these adoption targets as the organization took in nearly $9 million of revenue last year.
+This works out to $462 of revenue per dog and cat I project the shelter should take in per my Life Saving Model.
+As a comparison, KC Pet Project, which is a no kill open admission shelter in Kansas City, Missouri, took in only $318 of revenue per dog and cat.
 Activists wanting to increase life saving in New Jersey should focus on changing Associated Humane Societies’ policies given the lifesaving potential of this organization.

-Several other shelters had significant adoption shortfalls.
-Bergen County Animal Shelter’s adoption shortfall of 1,913 cats is quite disappointing.
-Bergen County is among the top 1% of the nation’s wealthiest counties and the shelter received nearly $500 of funding per dog and cat I project the shelter should take in based on direct support from Bergen County and the revenue from the local charity that helps support the shelter.
-Helmetta Regional Animal Shelter’s, Gloucester County Animal Shelter’s, Montclair Animal Shelter’s and East Orange Animal Shelter’s adoption shortfalls of 2,361 cats, 1,454 cats, 712 cats, and 253 cats are not surprising given the widely documented problems at these facilities during this time.
-Thus, many shelters with the ability to adopt out many cats are failing to do so.
+Bergen County Animal Shelter’s adoption shortfall of 1,768 cats is quite disappointing.
+Bergen County is among the top 1% of the nation’s wealthiest counties and the shelter received $470 of funding per dog and cat I project the shelter should take in based on direct support from Bergen County and the revenue from the local charity that helps support the shelter.

 Shelters Fail to Use Excess Space to Save Cats